We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 I got the card.
 Now what?

-The NASA Federal Platinum Advantage Rewards Credit Card is unique because it offers a 9.9% fixed APR on balance transfers forever, as long as you make them within the first 90 days.
+The NASA Federal Platinum Advantage Rewards Credit Card is unique because it offers a 7.9% fixed APR on balance transfers forever, as long as you make them within the first lifetime of the balance.
 It also offers no balance transfer fees.
 If you envision paying off your debt over a very long period of time, the card may be a good choice.

 Frequently asked questions